mao2qi/restaurant-api/README.md

 # PandoraAI

-PandoraAI is a web chat
+PandoraAI is a web chat client powered by [node-c